mongodb/docs/source/includes/fts-view-query-syntax-steps.rst

 .. procedure::
    :style: normal

-   .. step:: Click :guilabel:`Edit $search Query` to view your query syntax
+   .. step:: Click :guilabel:`Edit Query` to view your query syntax
       in |json| format.

    .. step:: Edit or copy your query syntax.